How to Catch a Star Staging 2

 How to stage a children’s show

-We share the secrets and wonders that come with with turning Oliver Jeffers’ beloved children’s book, How to Catch a Star into a magical new ACO Family Show.
+We share the secrets and wonders that come with turning Oliver Jeffers’ beloved children’s book, How to Catch a Star into a magical ACO Families theatre production.

 On Wednesday 28 September 2022, our adaptation of best-selling author and artist Oliver Jeffers’ beloved children’s book, How to Catch a Star, opened at our Pier 2/3 home on Sydney’s glistening harbour.
 We're thrilled that it's returning in July 2024.

-Our newest Family Show, How to Catch a Star has been adapted by Sandra Eldridge, and features a score from the brilliant composer Elena Kats-Chernin, performed live by an ACO quartet.
+How to Catch a Star has been adapted by Sandra Eldridge, and features a score from the brilliant composer Elena Kats-Chernin, performed live by an ACO string quartet.

 “The talent in this room is mind-blowing,” Tara Smith, Director of Learning & Engagement at the ACO, says.
 “And I’m particularly blown away by what Set and Costume Designer Melanie Liertz has achieved in bringing Star off the page and on to the stage.”